kayuni3/predictivemodeling_ML/README.md

 * Removed patients that were no longer with us using their discharge id
 * Created additional columns to make age and number of previous readmissions integar values instead of strings

-I then created tables for my analysis to find possible indicators using Pyspark SQL functions with basic SQL syntax.
+Then, I created tables for my analysis to find possible indicators using Pyspark SQL functions with basic SQL syntax.
 Once my tables were created I was able to create visualizations to identify trends.

 ## Analysis
 Before creating my tables, I need to find what factors might influence readmission.
 The factors were: